tangentsoft/pidp8i/HACKERS.md

 quickly switch between versions with “`cd`” commands.
 The alternative (favored by Git and some other version control systems) is to use a single working directory and switch among versions by updating that single working directory in place.
-The problem with that is that it invalidates all of the build artifacts tied to changed files, so you have a longer rebuild time than simply switching among check-out directories.
+The problem is that this invalidates all of the build artifacts tied to changed files, so you have a longer rebuild time than simply switching among check-out directories.
 Since disk space is cheap these days — even on a small